 Nasser would be our driver for Al Sharkiya University in Ibra, where I'd be working.
 Another teacher who had just arrived from Washington, Kate, said hello and waved from the backseat of Nasser's car and after a long day, we were driven to the Hotel Manaf in Muscat.

-I kept a diary of my experiences in Oman, as I did in Taiwan.
-It gives the reader an idea of the complexity dealing with new faces and places and the perpetual psychological strain that occurs.
-ESL schools many times hire people who aren't qualified to teach, or who have fake qualifications, or aren't dedicated to the students, but are more interested in making money, partying and moving on.
-Many are alcoholics.
-Others may be there to leave their problems behind and make a new start, not realizing the difficulty of integrating in a different culture and the stress it creates.
+I kept a journal of my experiences in Oman, as I did in Taiwan.
+I've taught in over 50 English schools overseas.
+This synopsis of my time in Oman gives the reader an idea of the complexity dealing with new faces and places and the perpetual psychological strain that an ex-pat is under.
+ESL schools oftentimes hire people who aren't qualified to teach, or who have fake qualifications, or who aren't dedicated to the students, but hired because they are white and English.
+Many ex-pats are alcoholics.
+Others may be there to leave their problems behind to make a fresh start, not realizing the difficulty of integrating into a different culture.
 The language barrier alone is taxing.
-I've seen almost everything in my time overseas, so I wasn't surprised by what transpired at Al-Sharkiya University.